EPAM-JS-Competency-center/cloud-development-course-initial/8_integration_with_sql_database/task.md

 - **1** - Task 8.1 is implemented
 - **3** - Task 8.2 is implemented
-- **4** - Task 8.3 is implemented lambda links are provided and products is stored in DB
+- **4** - Task 8.3 is implemented lambda links are provided and cart's data is stored in DB

 ## Additional (optional) tasks